hashicorp/terraform/internal/command/jsonformat/README.md

 ##### Implementing new renderer types for changes

 As of January 2023, there is only a single type of renderer (the human-readable) renderer.
-As such, the `Change` structure provides a single `Render` function.
+As such, the `Diff` structure provides a single `RenderHuman` function.

 To implement a new renderer:

-1. Add a new render function onto the internal `Renderer` interface.
+1. Add a new render function onto the internal `DiffRenderer` interface.
-2. Add a new render function onto the Change struct that passes the call onto the internal renderer.
+2. Add a new render function onto the `Diff` struct that passes the call onto the internal renderer.
 3. Implement the new function on all the existing internal interfaces.